 The Panel system is very confusing when you first see it, if not overall.
 Part of the trouble with the panel system at first glance is that it’s not immediately clear what the challenge of the mechanic is supposed to be.
 What’s their game?
 After all, if they had wanted a challenge-free setup, they would have used a typical toggle-switch menu!
 The game doesn’t try to make the Panel system challenging for a little while, so it remains as a weird question mark lurking in your submenu for the next few missions.

 Personally, I don’t think the game should have given you item panels this early in the game, since they work on different mechanics than every other panel.
 Item panels never come back after you use them!
-They exist in a weird mechanical space between permanent upgrade – like the other Panels – and “things Roxas should have shoved in his bag, but didn’t.”
+They exist in a weird mechanical space between permanent upgrade – like every other Panel in the game – and “things Roxas should have shoved in his bag, but didn’t.”
 And yes, Roxas does have a bag, which makes this all the more confusing.
 He use his bag it to collect things during the mission, but apparently can’t use it to hold stuff he brought with him the Castle.
-This all makes a certain amount of gameplay sense and you’re sure to get used to it, but it’s hardly intuitive and you can see why I think Item panels could have been put off for a little while.
+This all makes a certain amount of gameplay sense and you’re sure to get used to it, but it doesn’t make any real-world sense and that makes it counter-intuitive.
+You can see why I think Item panels could have been put off for a little while!

 One other step you’ll want to do before you leave is to assign your Fire spells to a shortcut.
 This process is unusual for Kingdom Hearts.
 Unlike in previous games, you don’t go to a submenu to assign your shortcuts.
 Days actually lets you change your shortcuts on the fly, I believe in an effort to encourage you to use more than four spells at a time.
 To do so, you open the spell menu and press the shortcut command while hovering over the spell in question.
 As a result, even though you can’t cast spells in the Grey Area, you’re allowed to navigate the spell menu just to set hotkeys.
 I’m glad that that occurred to the devs, because changing the shortcuts is unwieldy enough that I’ve never actually done it in the field!